dtpalmer1220/Group-5-Reaction-Wheel/README.md

 </p>

 It can be determined the the two matrices A and B are controllable matrices.
 Thus a gain vector K can be found and a closed loop model (A - BK) can be found.
+The MATLab code for the creation of the model and controllibility determination can be found in Appendix A.

 <div style="page-break-after: always;"></div>